temporalio/cli/temporalcli/commandsmd/commands.md

 * `--workflow-id`, `-w` (string) -
   Workflow ID.
-  If not supply, the Service generates a unique ID.
+  If not supplied, the Service generates a unique ID.
 * `--type` (string) -
   Workflow Type name.
   Required.